75lb/array-back/README.md

 ## array-back
 Takes any input and guarantees an array back.

-- converts array-like objects (e.g. `arguments`, `Set`) to a real array
+- Converts array-like objects (e.g. `arguments`, `Set`) to a real array.
-- converts `undefined` to an empty array
+- Converts `undefined` to an empty array.
-- converts any another other, singular value (including `null`, objects and other iterables) into an array containing that value
+- Converts any another other, singular value (including `null`, objects and iterables other than `Set`) into an array containing that value.
-- ignores input which is already an array
+- Ignores input which is already an array.

 **Example**
 ```js
 > const arrayify = require('array-back')